How to Make Permanent Changes-

 Better a poor but wise youth than an old but foolish king who no longer knows how to heed a warning– Ecclesiastes 4:13 NIV

-The book of Daniel begins with what appears to be nothing more than a bit of context:
+The book of Daniel begins with what appears to be nothing more than a bit of historical context:

 In the third year of the reign of Jehoiakim king of Judah, Nebuchadnezzar king of Babylon came to Jerusalem and besieged it.
 And the Lord delivered Jehoiakim king of Judah into his hand, along with some of the articles from the temple of God.
 These he carried off to the temple of his god in Babylonia and put in the treasure house of his god.Then the king ordered Ashpenaz, chief of his court officials, to bring into the king’s service some of the Israelites from the royal family and the nobility—young men without any physical defect, handsome, showing aptitude for every kind of learning, well informed, quick to understand, and qualified to serve in the king’s palace- Daniel 1:1-3